 Google Shopping is a fantastic app for shoppers who prefer digital browsing to the real-world alternative.
 And it’s not just for Android users.

-Google Shopping is simply a retail-oriented version of Google’s famously Spartan search bar.
+Google Shopping is simply a free, retail-oriented version of Google’s famously spartan search bar.
 Search for “umbrellas,” and the only returns you see are portable rain-shields, with no Wikipedia entries or “history of the umbrella” articles clogging up the results.
-Google Shopping lists items for sale at third-party retailers and resellers, usually displaying the lowest final price, including shipping and online retail taxes, first.
+Google Shopping lists products for sale at third-party retailers and resellers, usually displaying the lowest final price, including shipping and online retail taxes, first.

-We’d be remiss not to mention similar price comparison and comparison shopping tools built into the Microsoft Edge browser and Microsoft’s Bing search engine.
-But let’s be honest: With the vast majority of online shoppers choosing Google over Bing and using browsers other than Microsoft Edge, those shopping sites simply don’t carry the same weight as Google Shopping (even if they do offer a comparable breadth of different retailers and discounters).
+Similar price-comparison and comparison-shopping tools are built into the Microsoft Edge browser and Microsoft’s Bing search engine.
+But with the vast majority of online shoppers choosing Google over Bing and using browsers other than Microsoft Edge, those shopping sites don’t carry the same weight as Google Shopping, even if they do offer a comparable breadth of different retailers and discounters.

-Google’s in-house price comparison tool is great for online shoppers who would begin their buying journeys by searching Google anyway.
+Google’s in-house price-comparison tool is perfect for online shoppers who would begin their buying journeys by searching Google anyway.

-No matter the setting, however you choose to go about it, you owe it to your household budget to use price comparison sites to comparison shop for the best available deal.
+Whether you use it for every purchase you make or just for high-dollar investments, you owe it to your household budget to use price-comparison sites to comparison-shop for the best available deal.
 Your future self will thank you.